ETIOct2020Team3/ETI-Group-Assignment-1/README.md

 The Spiral Model has 4 phases which are identification, design, construct & build and evaluation and risk analysis.
 The model combines the idea of iterative development with the systematic, controlled aspects of waterfall method.
 So, it is similar to the waterfall model but with a higher emphasis on the risk analysis.
 This model also allows incremental releases/refining of the product following each iteration around the spiral.

 #### Iterative
+In the Iterative model, development begins by specifying and implementing just a small portion of the software .From there, the primary implementation is progressively evolved through each version until the desired system is completely implemented and ready to deploy.

+This model can be broken down into 4 different phases:
+Inception - This phase is where the project’s functional and non-functional requirements and scope is defined at a high detail but with roughly enough detail that the required work to be completed is estimable
+Elaboration - This phase is where non-functional requirements are fulfilled and a working architecture is delivered Construction - Implementation of the software begins here incrementally by filling in the working architecture with production ready code
+Transition - The final phase of the model where the system is delivered in the operating environment

 ## What are the pros and cons of these methodologies?
 #### Agile